BrillChatkul/BrillChatkul/README.md

 </h1>

 ## About me 😊😊
--I'm currently studying for Bachelor of Engineering in Computer Engineering at King Mongkut's Institute of Technology Ladkrabang.
+- Bachelor of Engineering in Computer Engineering at King Mongkut's Institute of Technology Ladkrabang.
+- Experience working on Frontend/Backend web application and automated testing

 ## Lanuages and Tool🎓
 <p>